Marketing, Advancement and Communication in Education (MACE) has evolved from a number of former organisations.

 In the early eighties, the Public Relations Officers from South African Universities (PROSAU) was established as a functioning body to serve the needs of members in the university sector, followed by the Public Relations Officers from South African Technikons (PROTECH) in 1987, functioning completely separately.
 In 1989, these two bodies came together to merge as the Association for Marketing, Communication and Development Professionals in Higher Education (UNITECH).

-Since 2008, MACE has grown in leap and bounds, now drawing an average of 190 delegates to its Annual National Congress.
+Since 2008, MACE has grown in leap and bounds, now drawing an average of 190 delegates to its Annual National Conference.